NHTSA Recalls and Your NC Accident Claim

 How to Check for Recalls on Your Vehicle

-If you have been in an accident and suspect a vehicle defect contributed to the crash, checking for recalls should be one of your first steps.
+If you have been in an accident and suspect a vehicle defect contributed to the crash, a systematic VIN search and documentation process should be one of your first steps.

-Search by VIN at NHTSA.gov.
 Go to NHTSA.gov/recalls and enter your 17-digit Vehicle Identification Number (found on your dashboard, driver's side door jamb, or registration documents).
-This search returns all recalls specific to your vehicle -- not just your make and model, but your exact unit based on its VIN.
+This returns all recalls specific to your exact vehicle unit -- not just your make and model, but your specific car.
+Take a timestamped screenshot right away, as recall status can change as campaigns are updated.
+Run the same search on the other vehicle if you can obtain its VIN from the crash report.

-Check NHTSA complaints.
-Even if no recall has been issued, NHTSA maintains a database of consumer complaints.
-If dozens or hundreds of other owners have reported the same issue you experienced, that complaint history is evidence that the defect is real and the manufacturer was on notice.
+Even if no recall has been issued, NHTSA's consumer complaint database (at NHTSA.gov/vehicle-safety/complaints) shows every complaint filed for your vehicle configuration.
+If dozens or hundreds of owners have reported the same failure you experienced, that complaint history is evidence the manufacturer was on notice of the defect -- often long before your accident.
+This evidence can substitute for a recall when none exists.

-Search Technical Service Bulletins (TSBs).
-Manufacturers issue TSBs to dealerships when they identify a problem that does not rise to the level of a safety recall.
-A TSB shows the manufacturer knew about the issue.
-While a TSB is not a recall, it is evidence that the defect was known.
+Manufacturers issue TSBs to dealerships when they identify a problem that does not yet rise to the level of a safety recall.
+A TSB for your vehicle's failing component shows the manufacturer knew about the issue and developed a fix -- but chose not to issue a recall.
+TSBs are searchable at NHTSA.gov/vehicle-safety/tsbs.
+A relevant TSB can be as valuable as a recall in establishing manufacturer knowledge of a defect.

 Does a Recall Prove the Manufacturer Is Liable?